 So, it's worth erring on the side of less cooking time.
 That said, they'll still be tasty even if cooked a little more.

 These baked eggs with mushrooms and asparagus make for an easy, comforting dish that's perfect for brunch, though quite honestly I'd eat it for any meal.

 It doesn't take a lot of effort to make, which is just what I for one need in the morning.
 But the result is so tasty and definitely something I'll be making again.

 - Flamenco eggs (a Spanish dish that's like a cross between shakshuka and baked eggs)

 - Plus get more breakfast and brunch recipes in the archives.

-I’d recommend a small skillet, such as a Lodge 8in Cast Iron Skillet or this recipe.
+I'd recommend a small skillet, such as the Lodge 8in Cast Iron Skillet I used for this recipe.

 Baked eggs with mushrooms and asparagus

 - 2 oz mushrooms 55g

 - 2 oz asparagus 55g, trimmed weight